Mr-Smyth/circles/README.md

 ## Manage People

 This page is reachable from any page by the Manage People link in the Navigation Menu.
-The page opens, with a similar style to the home page, except the logo is pushed to the top left corner. " buttons are the main focus of the page
-**Delete a Person** and **DElete Everyone**.
+The page opens, with a similar style to the home page, except the logo is pushed to the top left corner.
+3 buttons are the main focus of the page **Delete a Person**, **Delete Everyone** and change Password.
+**Delete a Person** allows you to search for a person by first, last or Date of birth.
+The user will get a list of results, clicking on a link in the results will remove that person and any links to that person in every documents array, object or otherwise in the DB.

+**Delete Everyone** gives you the ability to clear everything from the Circles DB.
+It is password protected for safety, contact the designer for a password.

+**Change Password** allows the user to change the delete password, by entering their existing password and entering a new one, then confirming the new password.
+The user will be notified if the change was successful.

 [Back to Index](#index)